Rocksrock18/Youtube-Playlist-Randomizer/README.md

 * By splitting the large playlists into 100 video chunks, each additional playlist can be appended until every video is in the mix.
 * YouTube does not currently have a way to easily split playlists, so this will have to be done manually.

+## Accessability

+Certain playlists/videos cannot be accessed due to their privacy level.
+Any playlist that is private, or that has a private video in it, cannot be played.

+* **Note:** Sometimes YouTube will auto-generate playlists for a user.
+These are not recognized as "official" playlists, and hence cannot be accessed.

 ## Built With
 * Visual Studio (Back-end)
 * Visual Studio Code (Front-end)